caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 If you do, though, you've immediately fallen into a tight infinite loop.
 The `a == null` expression will be turned into a recursive call into your operator method, and after a few seconds your code will crash with a `StackOverflowException`.
 Using `a is null` gets around this in C# 7 or later; the older way to avoid this trap is to use `ReferenceEquals(a, null)` instead.

 Some operators are restricted in that they cannot be defined alone.
 The `==` operator is an example of this: if it is defined for a particular pair of operand types, then `!=` must also be defined for the same pair.
 Similarly, you can't define `>` without also defining `<`.
 You are allowed to define `>` without `>=`, but in most cases it probably makes sense to do so.
 You should also consider when you need to implement operator commutativity yourself, where the operator is one that people would intuitively expect to be commutative; commutativity is never assumed by the compiler.
-In other words, if you define `operator ==(TypeA a, TypeB b)` you should also implement `operator ==(TypeB b, TypeA a) { return a == b; }` to ensure that the `==` applied to that pair of types is guaranteed to be commutative with only one significant implementation to maintain.
+In other words, if you define `operator ==(TypeA a, TypeB b)` you should also implement `operator ==(TypeB b, TypeA a) => a == b;` to ensure that the `==` applied to that pair of types is guaranteed to be commutative with only one significant implementation to maintain.
 Whether both operators should be implemented together, or one in `TypeA` and the other in `TypeB` is a matter for debate.

-If you implement the equality operator for a particular class, you should also by convention implement the other way to test for equality, the `Equals()` method.
-If your type `Egg` implements `operator ==(Egg a, Egg b)` it should also implement the `IEquatable<Egg>` interface (which contains the `Equals()`) method and override the `object.GetHashCode()` method.
+If you implement the equality operator for a particular class, you should also by convention implement the other way to test for equality, the `Equals()` method (and vice versa).
+If your type `Egg` implements `operator ==(Egg a, Egg b)` it should also implement the `IEquatable<Egg>` interface (which contains the `Equals()`) method and override the `object.Equals()` and `object.GetHashCode()` method.
 This latter method should return an `int`.
 It must return the same value for any two instances which the equality operator would describe as equal, and should usually return different values for any two instances which the equality operator would describe as unequal; this can include the same instance at different points in time.
 If the `GetHashCode()` method does not behave as expected, some library features may perform poorly when used with the given types.

 #### Interfaces